annamariakou/SOC-Fellowship-Annamaria-Koutsoras/README.md

 Add a comment above your printed message that says `Ticket 1b`

-💡 As you continue through the workshop, it's important to comment your code to track your work and write a plan.
+💡 As you continue to work through the workshop, it's important to comment your code to track your work and write a plan.

 ### ✨ Ticket 2 - Food Shopping ✨